-How can I attack mold and mildew?
+How can I attack mold and mildew in the tack room?
 It’s everywhere!

 You may know mold and mildew as the filmy, slimy, or dry and flakey green or white stuff that can grow on tack, wall, floors, and just about everywhere.
 But what IS it?
 And what can you do about it?

 To spare all of you a lesson in microbiology, I’ll keep it simple.
 Molds and mildews are fungus.
 Mold is typically thought of as the microscopic spores, and mildew is the stuff you can see.
 All mildews are mold, but not all molds are mildews.
 Think of them as also being “contagious” from one piece of tack to the next, carried in the air looking for new homes.
 They can be responsible for allergies, respiratory issues, and turning your tack into useless old piles of leather.

 Either way - molds and mildews are common in dark, damp, humid, poorly ventilated areas.
 (Think Florida in the shade on a day without the breeze.)
 Unfortunately, these conditions are rampant in some parts of the country, especially during the hot summer months, although a humid and wet winter can contribute just as well.

 The problem with leather and mold/mildew is the damage it can inflict.
 Leather has layers (remember it was once living tissue) and pores, which the mold spores love to burrow into and reproduce.
 But it’s a tricky deal to get rid of on leather.